Google PageSpeed Insights

 Additional Tips

-• Compare Different Pages: If you have multiple pages on your website, analyze and compare the performance of different pages to identify trends and prioritize optimizations.
+• Compare Different Pages: Analyze different pages on your website to spot trends and prioritize performance improvements.

-• Understand Core Web Vitals: Familiarize yourself with core web vitals, including metrics like Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and First Input Delay (FID).
-These metrics provide insights into specific aspects of user experience.
+• Learn Core Web Vitals: Understand key metrics like Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and First Input Delay (FID) to assess user experience.

-By following these steps and regularly using Google PageSpeed Insights, you can actively improve your website performance, enhance user experience, and ensure that your site is well-optimized for both desktop and mobile users.
+By following these steps and using Google PageSpeed Insights regularly, you’ll improve your website’s performance, boost user experience, and optimize your site for both desktop and mobile visitors.

 Understanding Your PSI Report

-Understanding your Google PageSpeed Insights (Google psi) report is essential for optimizing your website performance.
-A Google psi report provides a detailed analysis of your webpage, highlighting its strengths and areas needing improvement.
-Here’s a breakdown of the key elements you’ll find in a typical PSI report:
+Understanding your Google PageSpeed Insights (PSI) report is key to optimizing your website performance.
+A Google PSI report provides a detailed breakdown of your webpage, highlighting its strengths and areas needing improvement.
+Let’s look at the key elements you’ll find in a typical report:

 Performance Score